Table of Contents

-Just before Jesus left Earth, He earnestly prayed for the unity of His disciples “Holy Father, keep through thine own name those whom thou hast given me, that they may be one, as we are” (John 17:11).
-But He added that such unity must be based on His truth “Sanctify them through thy truth: thy word is truth” (John 17:17).
+Just before His crucifixion, Jesus earnestly prayed for the unity of His disciples.
+He said, “Holy Father, keep through thine own name those whom thou hast given me, that they may be one, as we are” (John 17:11).
+But He added that such unity must be based on His truth, “Sanctify them through thy truth: thy word is truth” (John 17:17).
 The Word of God is declared to be “truth.”
-We become new creatures by making the truths of the Word of God a part of the life.
-Therefore, the Word should be the only unifying standard to the different Christian denominations.
+We become new creatures by making the truths of the Word of God a part of our lives.
+Therefore, the Word should be the only unifying standard to the many Christian denominations.

-Jesus asks those who leave Babylon to join the remnant church–of which He is the head.
-Jesus said, “Other sheep I have, which are not of this fold” (John 10:16).
-Of His sheep outside His fold (church), He says, “Them also I must bring, and they shall hear my voice; and there shall be one fold, and one shepherd”; “My sheep hear my voice, … and they follow me” (John 10:16, 27).
+Jesus declares, “Other sheep I have, which are not of this fold” (John 10:16).
+Of His sheep outside His fold (church), He adds, “Them also I must bring, and they shall hear my voice; and there shall be one fold, and one shepherd”; “My sheep hear my voice, … and they follow me” (John 10:16, 27) where ever I go.